liferay/liferay-docs/devGuide/en/chapters/11-customizing-with-hooks.markdown

 have defined any custom styles, they are also applied.

-Whether you want to adapt the portal and/or your custom plugins to RTL languages, the RTL hook makes it simple and easy to offer your users the ideal viewing experience.
+Whether you want to adapt the portal and/or your custom plugins to RTL languages, the RTL Support app makes it simple and easy to offer your users the ideal viewing experience.

 In the next section, we'll explore more hooks that allow for customizing